 Impact

-Zephyr’s IP socket recvmsg() implementation validates the ancillary control buffer only against the payload length, omitting the c‑msg header size.
-A caller can craft a control buffer that passes this check but is too small for the full aligned header plus payload.
-The resulting out‑of‑bounds write occurs in kernel‑space heap memory when CONFIG_USERSPACE is enabled, or corrupts the caller’s buffer in supervisor mode, potentially allowing an attacker to overwrite critical kernel data and achieve remote code execution or denial of service.
+Zephyr’s IP socket recvmsg() implementation validates the ancillary buffer only against its payload length, ignoring the size of the aligned cmsg header.
+An attacker can craft a buffer that passes this check yet is too small for the full header plus payload, causing an out‑of‑bounds write during recvmsg().
+When CONFIG_USERSPACE is enabled, the overflow corrupts kernel‑space heap memory and can be triggered by an unprivileged userspace thread; in supervisor mode it corrupts the caller’s buffer.
+The resulting kernel heap corruption enables an attacker to overwrite critical kernel data, allowing remote code execution or denial of service.

 Affected Systems